 Older confrontational, accusatory interrogation methods are widely associated with examiner confrontation that can compromise both the chart and the resulting statement.
 ASC teaches a non-confrontational, evidence-based alternative: strategic disclosure, rapport-based questioning, and Strategic Use of Evidence, that produces more reliable physiological data, fewer false positives, and statements that hold up under court challenge.

-Joseph R. Auriemma, Jr. is a Certified Polygraph Examiner who served as a Regional Coordinator overseeing 32 examiners during his 24 years with the New York State Police, including 6.5 years in Major Crimes.
+Joseph R. Auriemma, Jr. is a Certified Polygraph Examiner who led the New York State Police Polygraph Unit's pre-employment program during a period when the unit conducted over 1,200 applicant examinations annually, in addition to its criminal caseload.
+He converted the unit's pre-employment program to the Directed Lie Comparison Test methodology and personally authored the unit's reformed examination manual, operating policy, and quality control system.
+He served as a Regional Coordinator overseeing 39 examiners during his 24 years with the New York State Police, including 6.5 years in the Major Crimes Unit.
 He holds the IADLEST National Certified Instructor (INCI) and Certified Forensic Interviewer (CFI) credentials and has trained 6,500+ professionals.

 Yes.
 The entire methodology is built on non-confrontational, evidence-based interviewing.
 The goal of the post-test interview is accurate, complete, court-defensible information, not a confession at any cost.
 Examiners trained in this framework report better disclosure rates, fewer false positives, and post-test statements that survive cross-examination and admissibility challenges.